esperanca/personal_website/src/posts/weeknotes-041.md

 ### Speaking and giving back

 I have also had the chance to speak at IRL conferences this year.
 Last March, Patrizia Bertini invited me to join a panel with Peter Boesma, Anna Wojcieszczak and others at the [Design Operations London](https://www.henrystewartconferences.com/events/design-operations-london-2023) conference to discuss the impact of DesignOps.
 The panel title was How to Introduce and Position DesignOps in Your Organisation to Maximise the Impact.
 Lovely Zoe Seaman also presented on the same day.
 Next Tuesday, I will speak at the [Innovation Conference](https://semanadeinovacao.enap.gov.br/index.php/en/).
-It's the biggest innovation conference in Latin America, with more than 6000 people attending online and about 2000 in loco.
+It's the most significant innovation conference in Latin America, with more than 6000 people attending online and about 2000 in loco.
 I was one of the conference curators, covering service design and inclusive design.
 I convinced Daniel Burka, Stéphanie Krus, and Anamaria to share their brilliance remotely.
 I will be moderating a panel about inclusive design.
 And co-facilitating a workshop about designing voice services with Janaína Pereira.
 I am excited to return to my home country with such a meaningful contribution.
 After the conference, I will be travelling to Belo Horizonte to relax, visit my family and eat lots of great food.